drewish/multivac/_posts/2020-07-17-a-week-of-links.md

 layout: post
 title: A week of links
 ---
-After 7 years, It was sad to leave Recurly last week.
-One of the things I'll miss the most was sharing links with the folks who hung out in the #andrew-morton-barde slack channel.
-I've decided to start doing the weekly blog posts again so I have a new outlet for what I would have shared there.
+After 7 years, it was sad to leave Recurly last week.
+One of the things I'll miss the most was sharing links with the folks who hung out in the #andrew-morton-barde Slack channel.
+I've decided to start doing the weekly blog posts again so I have a new outlet for the links I would have shared there.

 ### Corona from home